secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Problem Solving/Common Pitfalls.md

 ```

 - By default, SSH keys are stored in the `.ssh` folder within our home folder (for example, `/home/htb-student/.ssh`).
-- If we wanted to create an ssh key in a different directory, we could enter an absolute path for the key when prompted.
+- If we wanted to create an ssh key in a different directory, we could can specify a path when prompted.
-- We can encrypt our SSH key with a password when prompted or keep it empty if we do not want to use a password.
+- Encrypting our SSH key with a password is also an option, but we are also able to not set one as well.